tenzir/tenzir/rfc/002-fault-tolerance/README.md

 ## Annex

-### A1: Considerations regarding the persistence layer as a shared component
+### A1: Considerations Regarding the Persistence Layer as a Shared Component

 As partitions are identified by UUID we consider the write end mostly conflict-free.
 In case a name clash happens anyways the filesystem abstraction